 There will also be a nominal charge for trips and visits.

-You can progress to the Diploma in Travel and Tourism or the Diploma in Aviation.
+You can progress to the Advanced Subsidiary Diploma in Aviation or the Advanced Subsidiary Diploma in Travel and Tourism.

-There are wide-ranging opportunities within the aviation sector, including cabin crew and ground support services.
+There are wide-ranging opportunities within the aviation sector, including in cabin crew and ground support services.